Skip to content

 Active Response

-Rustinel includes an optional active response engine that can terminate processes when a critical alert is raised.
-It is disabled by default and can run in dry-run mode to validate behavior safely.
+Rustinel includes an optional response engine that can terminate processes when an alert reaches the configured minimum severity.
+It is disabled by default and should be tested in dry-run mode first.

 Modes